Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 YearMedian Income

-Regardless of their filing status, Kentuckians are taxed at a flat rate of 4.5%.
-The state previously had progressive tax rates ranging from 2% to 6%, but changed to a flat rate system during a tax reform in early 2018.
+As of 2018, Kentuckians are taxed at flat rate of 5%.
+The state previously had progressive tax rates (ranging from 2% up to 6%) but changed to a flat rate during a tax reform in early 2018.

-You also have to pay local income taxes, which Kentucky calls occupational taxes.
-Not only will you be charged county taxes, but if you live in a city that also charges local taxes, you’ll get hit with both.
-Counties and cities charge a percentage, ranging from 0.00075% to 2.50%.
+You also be have to pay local income taxes, which Kentucky calls occupational taxes.
+Not only will you be charged county taxes, but if you live in a city that also charge local taxes, you’ll be taxed for both.
+Most counties and cities charge a percentage, ranging from 0.05% to 3.00%.
 These taxes are levied on your wages, not your taxable income.

 Local Income Taxes